mbloch/mapshaper/REFERENCE.md

 `stops=` A pair of comma-separated numbers (0-100) for limiting the output range of a color ramp.

-`range=`  A pair of comma-separated numbers giving min and max data values to use when computing class breaks.
-(By default, the min and max values of the data field being classified are used.)

 `null-value=`   Value (or color) to use for invalid or missing data.

 `classes=`      Number of data classes.
 This number can also be inferred from the `breaks=` or `values=` options.

 `breaks=`       Specify user-defined sequential class breaks (an alternative to automatic classification using `quantile`, `equal-interval`, etc.).

+`outer-breaks=`  A pair of comma-separated numbers setting min and max breakpoints to use when computing class breaks.
+This setting overrides the default behavior, which is to use the min and max values of the data field being classified.
+This setting can be used to prevent extreme data values (outliers) from affecting equal-interval classification.
+Also useful for setting outside breakpoints for continuous color ramps (when using the `continuous` option).

 `method=`       Classification method.
 One of: `quantile`, `equal-interval`, `nice`, `hybrid` (sequential data), `categorical`, `non-adjacent` and `indexed`.
 This parameter is not required if the classification method can be inferred from other options.
 For example, the `index-field=` parameter implies indexed classification, the `categories=` parameter implies categorical classification.